Due Date CalendarUpdated on by Stefan Banse

 - the average duration of your cycle.

-Simply enter this data into the calculator, click on "Calculate" and find out which week of pregnancy you are currently in.
+Simply input this data into the calculator, click on "Calculate" and find out which week of pregnancy you are currently in.

 The Due Date Calendar - week by week at a glance